wailingko/Decadent-dough/src/content/about/index.md

 ---

-A passionate Dough lover who is continuously exploring social media to discover delicious baking recipes.
+A Dough Lover who is continuously exploring social media to discover delicious baking recipes.
 I have a slight preference for savoury bakes but somehow end up making lots of sweets that I share with others.
 I have created this blog to keep track of what I have tried.
 Enjoy the Decadent Dough Diaries!